Lrodriguez310/LuisBookStore2/LuisBookStore2/README.txt

 2022 11 7 1701

-updated the database using "update-database"
+updated the database using "update-database" in the package database console.

 2022 11 7 1723